 Under Canada’s Food and Drug Regulations, most prepackaged foods must have a Nutrition Facts table in a consistent format, with regulated, science-based content.
 Nutrition Facts tables provide product-specific nutrient information to help consumers make informed food choices.

-Key changes to the Nutrition Facts table include:
+Key changes to the Nutrition Facts and Ingredient List include:

 - a percent Daily Value (%DV) for sugars

 - a footnote that explains how to use the % DV

 - updated list of nutrients that must appear in the table

 - a requirement to make serving size more consistent for easy comparison.

 - improved legibility for the list of ingredients and allergen information

 - grouping of sugars-based ingredients under the common name “sugars”

 - the declaration of food colours by their individual common names